adelhpour/Alcuin/docs/software.rst

 Communication between front-end and back-end
 ============================================

-In NetworkEditorGUI, all the request and responses are passed on to and from the front-end and back-end through Qt Signals and Slots.
+In Alcuin, all the request and responses are passed on to and from the front-end and back-end through Qt Signals and Slots.

 Here, you can see the design elaborating the architecture of the project.